En las Noticias

 Publicaciones recientes del Consejo

-This report is the third annual evaluation report for The Texas Workforce System Strategic Plan FY 2016–FY 2023.
-The focal point is a balanced scorecard that presents outcome and 15-year trend data for system performance.
-Through the delivery of multiple workforce education and training programs, state and local system partners served nearly 4.5 million individuals in the last reporting year.
-Of those participating in workforce system programs and services, over 556,000 individuals completed a degree, certificate, or other measure of educational achievement.
-Over 1.5 million Texans who participated in a workforce program found a job, stayed in a job, and/or enrolled in further education or training.
-(December 2018) Summary of Evaluation 2018
+This report is the seventh annual evaluation report for The Texas Workforce System Strategic Plan FY 2016–FY 2023.
+The focal point is a balanced scorecard that presents outcome and trend data for system performance.
+Through the delivery of multiple workforce education and training programs, state and local system partners served more than 4.1 million individuals in the last reporting year.
+Of those participating in workforce system programs and services, more than 650,000 individuals completed a degree, certificate, or other measure of educational achievement.
+Additionally, over 850,000 Texans who participated in a workforce program found a job, stayed in a job, and/or enrolled in further education or training.
+(December 2022) Summary of Evaluation 2022

-- March 2019 – As required by Texas Government Code, Section 2308.101(12), the Council approved the fiscal year 2020 funding formula recommendations for apprenticeship programs funded under Chapter 133 of the Texas Education Code.
-The recommendations were forwarded to the Texas Workforce Commission for implementation.
+March 2023 – The Council took one action.
+This action, required by Texas Government Code, Section 2308.101(12), was to approve the fiscal year 2024 funding formula recommendations for apprenticeship programs funded under Chapter 133 of the Texas Education Code and to forward the recommendations to the Texas Workforce Commission for implementation.

 The Apprenticeship and Training Advisory Committee took action to approve the fiscal year 2024 funding formula recommendations for apprenticeship programs funded under Chapter 133 of the Texas Education Code and to forward the recommendations to the Texas Workforce Investment Council for consideration.